Nima-Khodabandelou/Notes/notes.md

 ##
 - String disadv. compare to StringBuffer

 	String  immutable

-	String  slow creates a new instance on concatThe
+	String  slow creates a new instance on concat
 	String  overrides  equals()
 ##
 - StringBuffer

 	synchronized -> thread safe -> two StringBuffer methods can't be called simultaneously
 	less efficient than StringBuilder.
 ##
 - toString(): returns string representation of obj -> overriding -> desired output
 ##
 - String is in string pool until garbage collection -> not good for stornjng password -> CharArray() is better and can be set to blank
 ##
 - java.util.regex

 	MatchResult Interface
 	Matcher class
 	Pattern class
 	PatternSyntaxException class
 ##
 - Metacharacters

-	^, $, ., *, +, etc. <- not regular characters fro regex
-	engine -> use backslash to treat them ordinary.
+	^, $, ., *, +, etc. <- not regular characters fro regex	engine -> use backslash to treat them ordinary.
 ##
 - Nested classes

-	can access all members of outer class including private ->  used for readability and maintainability

-	static nested class
+	can access all members of outer class including private ->  used for readability and maintainability static nested class
 	non-static nested class (inner-class)

-	disadvantages
+	disadvantages:
 		Inner classes increase total number of classes and workload of JVM less support by IDEs to inner class
 ##
 - inner class

-	Member Inner Class

-		created within class and outside method.
+	Member Inner Class: created within class and outside method.

-	Anonymous Inner Class
+	Anonymous Inner Class:

-		created for implementing an interface or extending class.

-		name is decided by compiler
+		created for implementing an interface or extending class. name is decided by compiler

-	Local Inner Class
+	Local Inner Class:
 		created within the method.
 		local variable must be constant to access it in local inner class
 ##
 - nested interface